 - 1/4 teaspoon ground cloves

-Coat the bottom of a large (approximately 12-inch) oven safe, sauté pan (preferable cast iron), with olive oil.
+Coat the bottom of a large (approximately 12-inch) oven-safe sauté pan with olive oil.
+(A cast iron pan is perfect.)
 Place it over medium heat and add the onions and garlic.
 Cook until the onions are caramelized and soft, about 15 minutes.

 Add a bit more oil, turn the heat to medium-high and add the mushrooms.
 Cook, stirring often, until they're golden brown, about 15 minutes.